 Strategy.
 Valuation.
 Econometrics.
 Consulting.

 Strategic Property Analytics, Inc. (SPA) incorporated in 2014, co-founded by Orell Anderson and Steve Valdez.
 SPA is a dynamic firm specializing in complex valuation services, appraisal, economics, litigation support, and consultancy.
 Our accomplished team is a mix of diverse, scholarly practitioners deeply committed to the field of property value diminution.
 Notably, Orell, Steve, Chris, and our team have made profound contributions to the literature and education related to real estate damages, shaping the landscape for appraisers.

 We have an in-depth understanding of the intricate dynamics between different stakeholders in the real estate industry, enabling us to offer accurate and precise appraisal services that aid in the resolution of the most complex property valuation issues.
 Our expertise has been instrumental in negotiations and settlements of many of the most high-profile real estate litigation cases worldwide.

 Mr. Anderson is a qualified expert in real estate damages with over 29 years of experience.
 He has been qualified as an expert in various courts across the United States and internationally, including the Federal Court of Australia.
 He serves as the Co-chair of the ABA’s Environmental Litigation Sub-Committee on Damages and Eminent Domain and is a member of several committees, including the IRWA Valuation Community of Practice.
 Mr. Anderson is a contributor to the Appraisal Institute textbook "Real Estate Damages" and serves as a speaker, instructor, and writer on potential detrimental conditions and their impact on real estate.Learn More

-Dr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University and holds a license as a Certified General appraiser in the state of California.
+Dr. Yost-Bremm is an Assistant Professor of Finance at San Francisco State University and holds a California Certified General Appraiser license.
 He has extensive expertise in analyzing the effects of environmental contamination on real estate values, specifically in class actions or mass tort claims, both during certification and merit phases.
 Dr. Yost-Bremm has provided testimony in federal court and has also offered statistical analysis services to international government agencies for non-litigation purposes related to environmental cleanups.Learn More